-The Board has designated as nominees for election as directors the eight persons named below.
-Michael P. Doss and Neil Lustig, each of whom currently is a director, are not standing for re-election.
-As a result, they will step down from the Board and the size of the Board will be reduced to eight directors, effective at the Annual Meeting.
+The Board has designated as nominees for election as directors the nine persons named below.
+Jerry R. Whitaker, who currently is a director, is not standing for re-election.
+As a result, he will step down from the Board effective at the Annual Meeting.

-Each of the director nominees currently serves as a director of Sealed Air.
-Elizabeth M. Adefioye, who was appointed to the Board in March 2022, initially was identified by a third-party search firm hired by the Nominating and Corporate Governance Committee and was appointed to the Board following evaluation and recommendation by the Nominating and Corporate Governance Committee.
-All other nominees were elected by stockholders at our 2021 Annual Meeting of Stockholders.
+Each of the director nominees other than Clay M. Johnson currently serves as a director of Sealed Air.
+Mr. Johnson, who is being nominated for initial election as a director at the 2023 Annual Meeting, was identified by a third party search firm hired by the Nominating and Corporate Governance Committee and was nominated for election by the Board following evaluation and recommendation by the Nominating and Corporate Governance Committee.
+Kevin C. Berryman, who was appointed to the Board in July 2022, also initially was identified by a third-party search firm hired by the Nominating and Corporate Governance Committee and was appointed to the Board following evaluation and recommendation by the Nominating and Corporate Governance Committee.
+All other nominees were elected by stockholders at our 2022 Annual Meeting of Stockholders.
 Each nominee presented below was recommended by the Nominating and Corporate Governance Committee and nominated by the Board.
-Each director elected at the Annual Meeting will serve until our 2023 Annual Meeting of Stockholders or until a successor is duly elected and qualified.
+Each director elected at the Annual Meeting will serve until our 2024 Annual Meeting of Stockholders or until a successor is duly elected and qualified.
 Each director nominee has consented to being named in the Proxy Statement and to serving as a director, if elected.